Connecting the world and beyond

 2. Data Working Group

-This Working Group is composed of subject matter experts in data science, data sharing, and data standardization.
-The goal of data working group is to provide guidelines for data contribution towards solutions that project resilience will create, and develop specifications and conduct case studies for data sharing in a standardized way with interoperable interfaces with the following specific objectives:
+This Working Group was composed of subject matter experts in data science, data sharing, and data standardization.
+The goal of the data working group was to provide guidelines for data contribution towards solutions that project resilience will create, and develop specifications and conduct case studies for data sharing in a standardized way with interoperable interfaces with the following specific objectives:

 Data Working Group Lead Gyu Myoung Lee, Liverpool John Moores University, United Kingdom